Ternaku-id/.github/profile/README.md

 ## TERNAKU

-🐮 Attention, Livestock Farmers!
-Meet Ternaku: Revolutionizing Livestock Health Management 🚀
+🐮 Attention, Livestock Breeders!
+Meet Ternaku: Revolutionizing Livestock Health diagnosis 🚀

 Say goodbye to worries about your animals' well-being!
-Ternaku is the ultimate mobile app that transforms how you manage livestock health.
+Ternaku is the ultimate mobile app that transforms how you know your livestock health.

 🌟 Our Simple Solution: No more struggling with limited access to veterinarians or lacking awareness about livestock diseases.
 Ternaku is here to alleviate your concerns.